Add product recommendations

 Deciding which products to show starts by choosing a strategy.
 This choice depends on your business goals.
 For example, you might be looking to increase conversions, build engagement through exposing more of your product catalog, or highlight trending products to inspire your customers.

-In Coveo Merchandising Hub (CMH), you can choose from one of Google’s recommendations strategies or one of Qubit’s.
-For each strategy, CMH provides details about where it’s best used and the business goal.
-You can find a bit of extra information about each one in Recommendations strategies available in CMH.
+In Coveo Experience Hub, you can choose from one of Google’s recommendations strategies or one of Qubit’s.
+For each strategy, the Coveo Experience Hub provides details about where it’s best used and the business goal.
+You can find a bit of extra information about each one in Recommendations strategies available in Experience Hub.

 Click either Google Cloud or Qubit and then the card for the strategy you want to use.